amelialdrew/amelialdrew.github.io/cv.markdown

 <!-- 2022 - DiRAC Resource Allocation -->

-2021 - University Diversity Fund, awarded grant to organise a conference at DAMTP for Women in Mathematics (to be held March 2022)
+2021 - University Diversity Fund, awarded grant to organise a conference at DAMTP for women and non-binary students in Mathematics (to be held March 2022)

 2020 - Cosmos IPCC Co-investigator, ExCALIBUR Hardware and Enabling Software Grant